duaraghav8/dockershrink-cli/README.md

 ### Using AI Features

 > [!NOTE]
-> Using AI features is optional.
+> Using AI features is optional, but **highly recommended** for more customized and powerful optimizations.
+>
+> Currently, you need to supply your own openai api key, so even though Dockershrink itself is free, openai usage might incur some cost for you.

 By default, dockershrink only runs rule-based analysis to optimize your image definition.